 - To explore the dimensions of spirituality that exist within 21st Century Ōtautahi Christchurch and in so doing bring people together from all ethnic and faith/spirituality backgrounds to discuss spiritual health needs

 - To explore and support initiatives which nurture spiritual health and wellbeing, by forming an inter-sectoral / multi-faith spiritual health promotion steering group, to create a lasting network for these conversations

 Anyone who is interested in exploring and growing the rich diversity of conversations about meaning and purpose, spiritual health and wellbeing in the city.

-There is no ‘charge’ as such, but a koha is welcome, and for catering purposes a RSVP is necessary by 10 April
+There is no ‘charge’ as such, but a koha is welcome, and for catering purposes please book by 10 November

 Who is behind this?